The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 You can absolutely make this dip ahead of time.
 Follow the instructions to make it and then store it in the fridge.
 Just before you are ready to serve it, reheat it in the microwave.
 As you mix the dip, you may need to add more milk to help the dip get to the consistency it should be at.

-How to Make Velveeta Queso Blanco Dip:
+How to serve and store Queso Blanco Dip

 SERVE: If you plan on serving this Velveeta queso blanco dip over an extended period of time, like for tailgating or a Super Bowl party, then transfer the prepared dip to a crockpot set to warm.
 Give the queso blanco dip a quick stir before serving it.